Kernix13/beginner-git-commands/ADVANCED_GIT.md

 git rm --cached filename.ext
 ```

+Without the flag `--cached`, Git would remove the file (delete) from t he working directory.

 Pair this with adding the file (or its pattern) to `.gitignore` so Git doesn’t stage it again.
 This is especially useful for sensitive files like `.env` or directories such as `node_modules/` that should stay local but not be version-controlled.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>